Tame Your Seasonal Allergies With Natural Remedies

 Allergy symptoms are often severe enough to send sufferers running to their doctors or the nearest drug store to find prescription or over-the-counter relief.
 Drug companies spend millions of dollars a year on advertising to convince us that chemicals are the answer.
 Unfortunately many of the pharmaceutical solutions to allergies have negative and sometimes dangerous side effects that are worse than the symptoms they are supposed to relieve.

 The good news is that there are many natural ways to tame seasonal allergies.
 Natural supplements that are used to treat symptoms include butterbur, echinacea, grape seed extract, pine park extract, vitamin C, honey, cat's claw, golden seal and spirulina.

 Holistic practitioners often recommend using a natural nasal wash in addition to supplements for maximum protection against the allergens of fall.
-One of the best ones is Xlear.
-This natural, non-addictive formula keeps nasal passages irrigated which reduces the chances of invasion by pollutants and germs.

 Don't let seasonal allergies keep you from enjoying the golden days of autumn.
 Talk to your holistic practitioner about the drug-free solutions that best suit your needs so you can savor Mother Nature's beautiful fall foliage and gentle breezes.